 Walking with Eldoradopark — meal by meal, week by week.

-Eldoradopark is the township in southern Johannesburg where HopeWorks Foundation lives, serves and listens.
-Since 2021 we've shared more than 75,000 hot meals here, and built relationships that long outlast any single plate.
+Eldoradopark is the township in southern Johannesburg where this work lives — shared by neighbours, volunteers and partners.
+Since 2021 more than 75,000 hot meals have been served here, alongside relationships that long outlast any single plate.

 The picture of Eldoradopark today

-The hardship is real — but so is the resilience.
+The need is real — and so is the resilience.
 Eldoradopark is full of grandmothers raising grandchildren on a pension, neighbours who share what little they have, and young people who refuse to give up on the block they grew up on.

 - Weekly Tuesday feeding scheme — 300 hot meals for children and elders, 48 weeks a year.

-- Christmas box drive — a gift and a meal for children who'd otherwise get neither.
+- Christmas box drive — a gift and a meal for children at year-end.

-- School shoe drive — every January, no child barefoot at the gate.
+- School shoe drive — every January, so no child starts barefoot.

-- Nappy and sanitary pad drives — quiet dignity for new mothers and teen girls.
+- Nappy and sanitary pad drives — quiet, practical dignity.

 Every Rand stays close to home.
-Donate once or monthly, sponsor an upcoming drive, or partner with us as a corporate CSI / BBBEE / ESD partner — your support lands in Eldoradopark within days, not quarters.
+Contribute once or monthly, sponsor an upcoming drive, or join as a corporate CSI / BBBEE / ESD partner — what you give lands in Eldoradopark within days, not quarters.